If you want to serve people, feel fulfilled, and make a decent living, head to nursing schools in Canada.

 These include forensic nurse, medical editor or writer, supplemental nurse, travel nurse or research nurse.

-And allthough not as dramatic as TV shows make the profession out to be — please point us in the direction of medical facilities with practitioners that are as gorgeous as the ones in “Chicago Med” and “Grey’s Anatomy” — nursing is considered a noble and fulfilling pursuit.
+And although nursing is not as dramatic as TV shows make it out to be — please point us in the direction of medical facilities with practitioners as gorgeous as the ones in “Chicago Med” and “Grey’s Anatomy” — it is considered a noble and fulfilling pursuit.

 And the best part?
 There is always a demand for more nurses.

-It was recently announced that the Quebec government is setting aside 65 million Canadian dollars to train 1,000 foreign nurses, to deal with the country’s shortage of nurses.
+- In 2022, the Quebec government announced that it was setting aside 65 million Canadian dollars to train 1,000 foreign nurses, to deal with the country’s shortage of nurses.

 A good and satisfying job in one of the greatest countries in the world — what more reason does one need to join nursing schools in Canada?